 Women’s Comedy Workshop is a participatory project that invites women to experiment with comedy, humour and laughter in a safe and supportive environment.

+It was founded on an understanding that women are less likely to participate in, enjoy making, and gain acclaim through comedy.
+We work to challenge and change this.
 It was set up by Natalie Diddams in 2016.
 Natalie is a Manchester-based theatre director and academic researcher, who recently completed a PhD on the importance of humour within fourth wave feminism.
 The thesis can be accessed here.

 Over the past 5 years, Natalie has developed a radically new approach to writing and performing stand-up comedy.
 By giving each participant the space to grow and develop in their own way, this approach has diversity, creativity and solidarity at its heart.